Wolfmother: 2013–17: Band's return with New Crown and Victorious

-2017–present: Single releases, Slipstream and Rock'n'Roll Baby
+2017–present: Single releases, Slipstream, Rock'n'Roll Baby and Rock Out

 Following the conclusion of the Victorious touring cycle, Hamish Rosser returned to Wolfmother.
 In March 2017, Stockdale released a self-produced song called "Special Lady", which he recorded on a laptop using the program GarageBand and only a vocal microphone.
 This was followed in November by the single "Freedom Is Mine", recorded and produced at Stockdale's home studio in Byron Bay, and "Happy Wolfmothers Day" in May 2018.
 Peres left in early 2018 after nine years with the band, committing to tour dates with Xavier Rudd instead.
 Stockdale and Rosser have performed with multiple touring line-ups of the group since Peres' departure: in April 2018 with Dave Atkins on rhythm guitar and Jake Bennett on bass, from May with Brad Heald on bass and Lachy Doley on keyboards, and later in the year with Katie McGurl in place of Doley.
 Bobby Poulton began playing bass and keyboards in October 2018 and is now the current session player in the band.
 In September 2018, Stockdale released his second solo album, Slipstream, which he promoted on a short concert tour.

 In April 2019, Stockdale began recording material for a fifth Wolfmother album at Dave Grohl's Studio 606 in Northridge, Los Angeles.
 This album, titled Rock'n'Roll Baby, wound up being released on 29 December 2019.
 On 24 October 2020, Stockdale performed "Joker & the Thief" at the 2020 AFL Grand Final.
+The band's next self-produced album, Rock Out, was released in November of 2021.

-On the 11th of January 2023 Andrew Stockdale performed under the name Wolfmother with Dutch band Paceshifters as backing band in Paradiso, Amsterdam.
+On 11 January 2023, Stockdale performed under the name Wolfmother with Dutch band Paceshifters as his backing band in Paradiso, Amsterdam.